Commencement / Information for Graduates

-Caps and gowns will be available for purchase in the Bookstore beginning in February until Commencement weekend.
-Should you have questions about caps and gowns, contact the bookstore at (919) 760-8454.
+Caps and gowns will be available for purchase in the bookstore beginning in February until Commencement weekend.
+Should you have questions about caps and gowns, contact the bookstore at (919) 760-8545.

 Graduate Students wear a black gown, black mortarboard, black tassel and a hood.
-Hoods reflect the color of the academic discipline: drab, Business; light blue, Education; gold, Nutrition.
+Hoods reflect the color of the academic discipline: Business, drab; Education, light blue; Nutrition, gold.
 Graduate students in regalia wear the tassel on the left side of the mortarboard as they have already graduated (earned the undergraduate degree).
-They do not change the tassel during the commencement ceremony.
-For the ceremony, graduate students are asked to take their hood in their hand and give it to the appropriate dean who will hood the graduate as the individual crosses the stage.
+They do not change the tassel during the Commencement ceremony.
+For the ceremony, each graduate student will give his or her hood to the appropriate dean, who will then hood the graduate as the individual crosses the stage.

-All unpaid balances on accounts for members of the Class of 2014 must be settled with the accounting office no later than 5 p.m., Tuesday, April 15, 2014.
-Failure to do so will delay graduates in receiving diplomas and the processing of transcripts.
+All unpaid balances on accounts for members of the Class of 2017 must be settled with the Accounting Office.
+Failure to do so by April 15, 2017, will delay graduates in receiving diplomas and the processing of transcripts.
 Graduates who need to pay after that date will need to pay by cash or cashier's check to guarantee clearance for graduation.

-Announcements can be ordered online at www.jostens.com by searching under Meredith College.
+Announcements can be ordered online at jostens.com by searching under Meredith College.

 Invitations can be purchased from the bookstore beginning the second week of April.